-The Pennsylvania Dependency Benchbook Development Committee is chaired by the Honorable Kim Berkeley Clark, Administrative Judge, Allegheny County Court of Common Pleas.
-Judge Clark took over for the Honorable Chester Harhut following his retirement in 2012.
-Judge Harhut led the valiant effort of planning and constructing the 1st edition of the book.
-The workgroup continues to be comprised of a group of dedicated and thoughtful judges.
-This committee serves as the judge advisory group tasked with developing and editing content for the Dependency Benchbook.
-The committee can also provide feedback on judicial educational sessions, interpret court observation data, and approve the addition of workgroup materials into the Benchbook.
+Judge Clark assumed the leadership of the Committee following the retirement of the Honorable Chester Harhut in 2012.
+Judge Harhut led the valiant effort to plan and construct the 1st and second edition editions of the Benchbook.
+Dedicated, experienced, knowledgeable, and thoughtful judges serve on the Benchbook Committee.
+This committee serves as the judicial advisory group tasked with developing and editing content for the Dependency Benchbook and the Dependency Benchbook Resource Companion.
+The committee also provides feedback on judicial educational sessions, interprets court observation data, and approves the addition of workgroup materials into the Benchbook.
 Members of the Benchbook Committee can be found here.